 The fall season in Atlanta has no shortage of activities for the family to enjoy.
-Check out this Atlanta guide to fall and Halloween festivals, fairs, and events.
+Check out this Atlanta guide to fall festivals, fairs, and events.

 Dates: September 16 – October 29

 Location: Stone Mountain Park

-Description: Play by day as you enjoy family-friendly park attractions and special fall entertainment featuring some of your favorite classic storybook characters!
-Then, after the sun goes down, you’ll glow by night in a whole new light with the NEW Nighttime Parade and plenty of other NEW not-so-spooky glowing experiences!
+Description: Play by Day as you enjoy family-friendly park attractions and special fall entertainment featuring some of your favorite classic storybook characters!
+Then, after the sun goes down, you’ll Glow by Night in a whole new light with our nighttime parade, the NEW Pumpkin Drone Show, the World’s Largest Pumpkin Light Show, and plenty of other not-so-spooky glowing experiences!

 Cost: Tickets are $39.95 (12+), $34.95 (3-11), and free for guests under 2.
 Tickets are good for all day and should be purchased in advance.